codetriplett/spective/README.md

 Assets provide painted versions of a geometry.
 The first value defines either the color or an image and the second defines the coordinates for the image.

 ### Color
-Array of RGB integers from 0 to 255.
+Array of RGB percentages from 0 to 1.
 Multple colors can be defined and used in the same asset.

 ### Coordinates
 When using an image, every two numbers in the array will define the horizontal and vertical placement in the image for each vertex.
 0 places it at the left or bottom edge of the image.
 1 places it at the right or top edge.
 The image will repeat if numbers less than 0 or greater than 1 are used.
 When using a set of colors, each number will be the index of the color to use for each vertex.